 Where are you from originally?

-I hail from the town of Iowa Falls, the “Scenic City,” which no longer has any waterfalls but is actually in Iowa.
+I grew up and went to college in Iowa.
 I also spent some years in New York and Wisconsin.

 When did you join?

 Do you write professionally?

 I edit and write professionally, mostly science and technical content.

 What do you focus on as the managing editor?